-In addition, there are positions for research student representatives, and/or for research students, on a range of University and departmental committees.
+In addition to RDCom, there are positions for research student representatives, on a range of University and schools committees.
 Nominations are made by the Roehampton Student Union President, and interested students should make contact with them.
 The committees concerned include Student Senate, Senate, Research and Knowledge Exchange Committee, Ethics and Research Integrity Committee, and Library Committee.
 There is also a dedicated Student Union representative who sits on academic programme boards, and can bring issues to university-level academic committees.
 Please contact the Graduate School or Student Union for contact information.

-Departmental Research Student Review Board (RSRB)
+School Research Student Review Board (RSRB)

-Each department has an RSRB, chaired by the Research Degrees Convener.
-The Board meets four times a year in coordination with the timings of RDCom to approve research student matters delegated to the department and to make recommendations to RDCom.
+Each school has an RSRB, chaired by the Research Programme Leader.
+The Board meets four times a year in coordination with the timings of RDCom to approve research student matters delegated to the school and to make recommendations to RDCom.